 All his fellow associates and nurses too.

-I signed 100 consents forms.
+I signed 100 consent forms.

-And when I said I was, my wonderful surgeon reminded me that I had grown up with a sick parent, and it had been a source of tremendous pain not just in his death, but in his illness.
-He wanted me to know he felt my choice to get well set me up to be the best I could be for everyone currently in my life, and anyone i welcome in to my family in any manner, going forward.
+He reminded me that not merely my father's death, but my father's illness had been a source of tremendous pain.
+He wanted me to know that, for the record: he felt the choice I was making right now—to get well—set me up to be the best person I could for everyone I currently served in my life.
+And that was also true for anyone I welcome in to my family, in any manner, going forward.

 I knew he was right.